Aging Does Not Have To Leave You Short

 Stooped posture encompasses all other factors listed above.
 Shortening of spinal ligaments means loss of spinal flexibility and continuous pressure applied to the discs.
-This constant pressure thin the discs and dry them out.
+This constant pressure thins the discs and dries them out.

 Osteoporosis is both genetic and caused by life style.
 With less movement and weight bearing activity (activity being the key word), the bones become more porous and brittle.

 Stooped posture puts undo load on some vertebra and little load on others.
 The thoracic vertebra are most vulnerable to this inequality and are the most common area for compression injuries, fractures.